Simon Goodwin: Career high (2005–2007)

-Goodwin and Adelaide's fortunes turned around completely in 2005 as the side unexpectedly won the minor premiership despite being tipped by many for the wooden spoon.
+Goodwin and Adelaide's fortunes turned around in 2005 as the side won the minor premiership.
 Individually Goodwin capped a superb return to top form, winning his third All-Australian guernsey and capturing his second club champion award.
 His stellar form continued in 2006, first winning the Michael Tuck Medal for best afield in Adelaide's pre-season grand final loss to Geelong (the only player to do so in a loss), before again performing brilliantly in the season proper, winning his fourth All-Australian selection and third Gold Jacket.

 On 1 March 2007, Goodwin was fined a record $40,000 and ordered to undertake compulsory counselling for placing four bets involving AFL matches totalling $16,024.58.
 Goodwin, along with three other players, became the first players in AFL history to be caught for betting on AFL matches.

 Captaincy (2008–2010)

 In early December 2007, Goodwin was named the captain for Adelaide for the 2008 football season.
 This coincided with a move into the forward line to allow the club's young midfielders to gain experience and bolster a struggling attack.
 The move paid dividends with Goodwin enjoying a career-best seven-goal haul in Adelaide's crushing Round 2 victory over the West Coast Eagles.
 In later matches, Goodwin was rotated between the forward and back half, increasingly the latter in order to allow young forwards to stake their claims for a permanent spot.

 In Round 15, 2009, Goodwin played his 250th game.
 The Adelaide Crows celebrated by defeating Fremantle by 117 points, 19.16 (130) to 1.7 (13), shattering a number of records in doing so.